mpcq-network/mpcq-mirror-node/rest/monitoring/README.md

 PORT=3000 pm2 start server.js --node-args="--import=extensionless/register"
 ```

-The server will start polling Hedera mirror nodes specified in the config/serverlist.json file.
+The server will start polling MPCQ mirror nodes specified in the config/serverlist.json file.
 The default interval to
 populate the data is 60 seconds.
 You can verify the output using `curl http://<host>:<port>/api/v1/status` command.
 By
 default, the response only includes the details of failed tests.
 You can pass `result=` query parameter to filter test
 result details by the result type, the accepted values are `all`, `failed`, and `passed`.
 For example, to show the